yuleiqin/fantastic-data-engineering/README.md

 - [Gio: Gradient information optimization for training dataset selection](https://arxiv.org/pdf/2306.11670) - To keep the selected dataset representative, it is feasible to use the KL-divergence as an measure between the sampled dataset and the target dataset (e.g., downstream datasets).
 Given an embedding model, the selection is performed by minimizing the KL divergence between two distribution where the newly added datapoint is determined by gradient information of the KL divergence.

+- [Data-Efficient Learning via Clustering-Based Sensitivity Sampling: Foundation Models and Beyond](https://arxiv.org/pdf/2402.17327) - A new data selection approach based on k-means clustering and sensitivity sampling can be applied for fine-tuning foundation models.

 ### Uncertainty❓